Fixed-point spectrum for group actions by affine isometries on Lp-spaces: About the closedness of the fixed-point spectrum

-A possible way to show that the fixed-point spectrum $\mathcal{F}_{L^{\infty}(X,\mu)}$ is an interval containing 1, is to study closeness and openness properties of this set in $[1,\infty[$.
-In this section, we show closeness results for $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\pi)$.
-To prove this, we use a limit-version of a well-known fact about almost invariant vectors for (BL) representations, which is interesting in its own right (Proposition \ref{prp-aiv} below). \\
+Our goal is to show that the fixed-point spectrum $\mathcal{F}_{L_{\infty}(X,\mu)}$ is an interval containing 1.
+To achieve this, we study the topological properties of the set $\mathcal{F}_{L_{\infty}(X,\mu)}$ in $[1,\infty[$.
+More precisely our goal is to show it is connected.
+In this section, we show closedness results for $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\pi)$.
+To prove these results, we use a limit-version of a well-known fact about almost invariant vectors for (BL) representations, which is interesting in its own right (Proposition \ref{prp-aiv} below). \\

 We begin with some general facts concerning isometric actions on $L_{p}$-spaces.